tyler-r-smith/meteor-video-chat/README.md

 ## Warning

-This package is under daily development and is currently volatile, it is possibly that certain functionality could become nonfunctional in the coming weeks, so click watch on the github page (give a star if you like :)) and I will update the changelog in this readme with any major changes.
+This package is under daily development and is currently volatile, it is possible that certain functionality could be broken in the coming weeks, so click watch on the github page (give a star if you like :)) and I will update the changelog in this readme with any major changes.

 If you detect any errors or can suggest changes/features, ask me here [https://github.com/elmarti/meteor-video-chat/issues](https://github.com/elmarti/meteor-video-chat/issues)